 We all know what a narcissist looks like, right?
 Not necessarily.
 Some narcissists are the attention-seeking life of the party, but others glob on to just one person – your daughter in this case, extracting all of the attention and emotional support that he requires.

-There are a number of techniques that your son-in-law will use to control your daughter and grandkids that are surefire signs of narcissism, but the most common ones are triangulation, manipulation, and gaslighting.
+There are several techniques that your son-in-law will use to control your daughter and grandkids that are surefire signs of narcissism.
+Still, the most common ones are triangulation, manipulation, and gaslighting.